fcurella/django-push-demo/README.md

-For me infromation, see the [full article](curella.org/blog/2012/jul/17/django-push-using-server-sent-events-and-websocket/).
+For me information, see the [full article](curella.org/blog/2012/jul/17/django-push-using-server-sent-events-and-websocket/).

 ### Installation